diligentlystereotypedinvestment/numbersense/CONTRIBUTING.md

     idk if this is fixable, but answer key and question numbers not being aligned

-    I think that sequences isn't adding right
+    I think that sequences aren't adding right

     Exponents - I think answer key is wrong and question also needs "$=n^k$, what is $k$"

-    OofO's placeholder method, not generating a first term for the equation
+    ~~OofO's placeholder method, not generating a first term for the equation~~

 - More Add/Sub/Mult/Div Tricks/Common Problems